shambhavgo/Movie-recommender-system/README.md

 I've maid a simple movie recommender system based on content rating of various movies.
 The Recommender offers generalized recommnendations to every user based on movie popularity and (sometimes) genre.
 The basic idea behind this recommender is that movies that are more popular and more critically acclaimed will have a higher probability of being liked by the average audience.
 This model does not give personalized recommendations based on the user.

+The files available above are the primary code files used to make the machine learning model along with the dataset used in making the model.